benhutchins/docker-mediawiki/README.md

 The example above uses `--link` to connect the MediaWiki container with a running [mysql](https://hub.docker.com/_/mysql/) container.
 This is probably not the best idea for use in production, keeping data in docker containers can be dangerous.

+### Using Postgres

+You can use Postgres instead of MySQL as your database server using the `:latest-postgres` tag:

+    docker run --name some-mediawiki --link some-postgres:postgres -v /var/shared:/var/www-shared/html:rw -d benhutchins/mediawiki:postgres

+### Using Database Server

 You can use the following environment variables for connecting to another database server:

+ - `-e MEDIAWIKI_DB_TYPE=...` (defaults to `mysql`, but can also be `postgres`)
  - `-e MEDIAWIKI_DB_HOST=...` (defaults to the address of the linked database container)
  - `-e MEDIAWIKI_DB_PORT=...` (defaults to the port of the linked database container)
  - `-e MEDIAWIKI_DB_USER=...` (defaults to "root")